 Other careers include: emergency hazard management, photogrammetry, land surveyor, climate change analyst, meteorologist, climatologist, geomorphologist, international aid work.

-In History, Year 7 will be taking a broad journey through almost 500 years of British History.
-Starting with what England was like before the Norman Conquest and ending with the Tudor dynasty, students will look at key moments and events, as well as what life was like for the ordinary man, woman and child.
+In History, Year 7 will be taking a broad journey through almost 700 years of British History.
+Starting with what England was like before the Norman Conquest and ending with the Stuart dynasty.
+Students will look at key moments and events, as well as what life was like for the ordinary man, woman and child.
 Units will be as follows:

 - The Romans